Infisical/infisical/README.md

 ## Usage

-For a quick tutorial, check out our quick getting started video [here](https://www.youtube.com/watch?v=fgNTyZdHiQQ).
+For a quick tutorial, check out our getting started video [here](https://www.youtube.com/watch?v=fgNTyZdHiQQ).

 Head over to [Infisical](https://infisical.com/) to make an account and create a workspace for your project.
 Once you've made an account, populate the workspace with your environment variables and invite your team.